sebschaeffler/dbp-consent-app/README.md

 This project is intended to draft a consent app for the digital business platform.

-It is currently based on Kong, the API gateway from mashape. https://github.com/Mashape/kong and Hydra, an authorization framework based on oauth2 and open id connect from ory-am: https://github.com/ory-am/hydra
+It is currently based on Kong, the API gateway from mashape: https://github.com/Mashape/kong

+and Hydra, an authorization framework based on oauth2 and Open ID Connect, from ory-am: https://github.com/ory-am/hydra

 # Install and run the project: